 path-opt¶

 An MLIP backend (UMA by default; switch with -b/--backend to ORB, MACE, or AIMNet2) provides energies, gradients, and Hessians for every image.
-Before optimization starts, a rigid-body alignment step keeps the string stable; if you define freeze_atoms, only those atoms are used for the RMSD fit (the transform is still applied to all atoms).
+Before optimization starts, a rigid-body alignment step keeps the string stable.

 Note